Omegapy/My-Academics-Portfolio/MS-in-AI-Machine-and-Learning/CSC502-Ethical-Leadership-in-Software-Development/Critical-Thinking-Module-3/README.md

 ### Assignment Directions:

-**Data Preprocessing**
+**Ethical Frameworks**

 Research the concept of ethical frameworks.
-Review and critically analyze the US Government’s [Data Ethics Framewor](https://resources.data.gov/assets/documents/fds-data-ethics-framework.pdf)., published in December 2020 as part of the Federal Data Strategy (United States Government OMB, 2020).
+Review and critically analyze the US Government’s [Data Ethics Framewor](https://resources.data.gov/assets/documents/fds-data-ethics-framework.pdf), published in December 2020 as part of the Federal Data Strategy (United States Government OMB, 2020).
 Draft a five page paper and use relevant examples from software engineering to illustrate and evaluate the framework’s principles and their practical implications.

 **Submission Instructions:**

 - Your paper must be five pages long, not including the required cover and references pages.
 - Submit your Word document using the file name: CSC502_Module2_LastName_FirstName.docx.
 - Support your analysis using at least three authoritative literary sources, which are cited using correct APA styling.
 - The paper should be formatting according to APA, resources on APA can be found in the CSU Global Writing Center (link in left navigation panel).

 ---